birtwistlelab/SPARCED/README.md

 ### Model testing and performance

-The Docker image of the model and simulations are tested with multiple machines (examples properties below).
+The Docker image of the model and simulations are tested with multiple machines (see below).
 The simulation times are:

     - Model file creation time: ~2min
     - Model compilation time: 15-25min (depends on model size, i.e. numbers of species and observables)